Samourai-Wallet/whirlpool-client-cli/README.md

 Only allowed on testnet for testing purpose.
 ```
 --network={main,test} [--server=host:port] [--debug] [--test-mode] --pool=
---vpub= --seed-passphrase= --seed-words=
+--seed-passphrase= --seed-words=
 [--rpc-client-url=http://user:password@host:port]
 --aggregate-postmix
 ```

 Example:
 ```
-java -jar target/whirlpool-client-version-run.jar --network=test --server=host:port --pool=0.1btc --vpub=vpub5YW6Bhq... --seed-passphrase=foo --seed-words="all all all all all all all all all all all all --aggregate-postmix"
+java -jar target/whirlpool-client-version-run.jar --network=test --server=host:port --pool=0.1btc --seed-passphrase=foo --seed-words="all all all all all all all all all all all all --aggregate-postmix"
 ```
-- vpub: vpub of your wallet
 - seed-passphrase & seed-words: wallet seed
 - rpc-client-url: rpc url to connect to your own bitcoin node for broadcasting tx0 transactions (warning: connection is not encrypted, use on trusted network only).
 If not provided, client will stop to let you broadcast it manually.